shawngraham/cdh2020/content/en/docs/7-colophon.md

 I tried Zulipchat another year.
 Same problem again.

-This year, as I write this, I'm trying Discord, for its voice and screensharing integration.
+Nowadays, I'm using Discord, for its voice and screensharing integration.
 We'll see how that goes.

 ### The Workbook